JetBrains/kotlin/GRADLE_PLUGIN.md

     apply plugin: 'konan'

-    // In this example common code is located in 'bar' source set of ':common' project.
+    // In this example common code is located in 'foo' and 'bar' source sets of ':common' project.

     konanArtifacts {
         // All the artifact types except interop libraries may use common modules.